unishubh/gladiator/CONTRIBUTION.md

 # Contributing to Mutual fund calculator

-Thank you for your interest in contributing to out project!
+Thank you for your interest in contributing to our project!
 From commenting on and triaging issues, to raising Pull Requests, all contributions are welcome.

 ## Ways to Contribute